 For our list, we had two main criteria.
 First, the games have to be platformers — either 2D or 3D.
-This eliminates Mario sports games, the Mario Kart series, role-playing games, and Mario Party.
+This eliminates Mario sports games, the Mario Kart series, role-playing games, and all the Mario Parties.
 Secondly, the games have to have Mario himself as the lead character.
 This eliminated Super Mario Land 3 and Super Mario World 2: Yoshi’s Island.
 In the end, we were left with 20 games.
 None of them are bad, but we did have to name a loser.
 We also chose to omit The Lost Levels and instead considered Super Mario Bros.
 2 as the definitive second game in the series.

 This is the Super Mario series, ranked from best to worst.